 Yong, FR, Garcia-Cardenas, V, Williams, KA & (Charlie) Benrimoj, SI 2019, 'Factors affecting community pharmacist work: A scoping review and thematic synthesis using role theory', Research in Social and Administrative Pharmacy.View/Download from: Publisher's site

-Werth, BL, Williams, KA, Fisher, MJ & Pont, LG 2019, 'Defining constipation to estimate its prevalence in the community: results from a national survey', BMC Gastroenterology, vol. 19, no. 1.View/Download from: Publisher's site
+Werth, BL, Williams, KA, Fisher, MJ & Pont, LG 2019, 'Defining constipation to estimate its prevalence in the community: Results from a national survey', BMC Gastroenterology, vol. 19, no. 1.View/Download from: UTS OPUS or Publisher's site